tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## File Utils for IBM UrbanCode Build

 The File Utils plug-in includes steps that automate folder and file tasks as part of a deployment process.
-For example, this plug-in includes steps for deleting or creating directories and for replacing tokens in a file.

 ---